-Past Phakding we receive a dusting of snow from the goddess Chione, but it's not enough to send us running for shelter.
-Note: winter weather in the Himalaya is typically quite dry.
+Past Phakding we receive a dusting of snow from the goddess Chione, but it’s not enough to send us running for shelter.
+Note: winter weather in the Himalayas is typically quite dry.

 To satisfy their photographic interests, I promise to forever cement them in memory and in the annals of the internet with a photo – they happily accept the proposition.

 Five hours and thirty minutes after leaving Lukla, we make it to our home for the night in Monjo, Mount Kailash Lodge.
 There isn’t anything particularly challenging during this first day of hiking, and the elevation has yet to be an issue.
 In fact, Monjo isn’t even as high as Lukla (you hike downhill from Lukla before beginning the climb up the valley).